 we could surmise, then, that some of the increase in reported female crime could be accounted for by these changes in official policies.

 However, these same changes will mean that equal protection will increase, and that the often degrading and discriminatory treatment of women will decline.

 We can speculate about other changes in sex roles and their impact on patterns of crime.
-For example, close to 50 per cent of all women participate in thelabor force, and increasing numbers are pursuing higher education.
-However, the majority of women still are employed in relatively low status clerical and service occupations and are not compensated for their labors commensurate with their training.
-Nevertheless, women are increasingly involved in activities similar to those of men.
+For example, close to 50 per cent of all women participate in the labor force, and increasing numbers are pursuing higher education.
+However, the majority of women stell are employed in relatively low status clerical and service occupations and are not compensated for their labors commensurate with their training.
+Nevertheless, women are increasingly involved in activities, similar to those of men.

-Women will learn about the financial world, firearms, physical force, and other heretofore exclusively male realms.
-Their move into a wider variety of occupational and social roles will provide the necessary settings and opportunities for criminal activities, even the motivation and skills for violent crime.
+Women will learn about the financial would, firearms, physical force, and other heretofore exclusively male realms.
+Their move into a wider variety of occupational and social roles will provide the necessary setting and opportunities for criminal activities, even the motivation and skills for violent crime.
 However, these changes are bound to be slow and will probably not result in dramatic increases in total female crime.

 This means that when women are so inclined they will not have to depend on their relationships with men to enter, participate, or direct their criminal activity.

 In the future, then, we can expect a gradual increase in female participation in a wider range of criminal activities.
 At the same time, as our value system changes, some predominantly female crimes such as prostitution probably will be decriminalized.